 Rather than being just leggy forward with pace, Welbeck proved his top-level credentials at the Black Cats in a dominant performance in the 0-3 victory over Chelsea on 14 November, 2010.

 Working the channels to great effect, Welbeck gave Chelsea’s makeshift defence of Paulo Ferreira and, particularly, Branislav Ivanovic a torrid time.

 This kind of skillset served England well at Euro 2012, with Welbeck ‘s selfless performances pivotal to England’s decent showings against France, Ukraine and Sweden in Group D.

 Perhaps, it was no coincidence that when Welbeck was substituted for Andy Carroll on 60 minutes against Italy in the quarter-finals, England’s gameplan suffered and they panicked: flinging long balls at Carroll.

 Admittedly, though, the age-old argument returned during the first-half of that night: does Welbeck possess the clinical instincts to lead the line and be a prolific international centre forward?

-Perhaps, Welbeck’s re-deployment to the flanks has answered that but that should not detract from his ability and the fact that, seemingly, he has found a position where he can continue his career development at the still-tender age of 23.
+Perhaps, Welbeck’s re-deployment to the flanks has answered that but that he has now found a position where he can continue his career development at the tender age of 23.